-- Confidential health counseling
+- 1. Confidential health counseling

 - 2. First aid

-- Medications aspirin, throat lozenges, cough medication, Alka-Seltzer, cold capsules, etc.
+- Medications-aspirin, throat lozenges, cough medication, Alka-Seltzer, cold capsules, etc.

 - 4. Medical parking permits

-- 5. Health education brochures, counseling
+- 5. Health education-brochures, counseling

 - 6. Student hospitalization insurance

 - 7. Allergy injections

 - 8. Referrals for health problems

 - 9. Rest area

-- 10. Confidential and free testing for:
+- Confidential and free testing for:

 - a.
 Mononucleosis

 - b.
 Pregnancy

 - c.
 Tuberculosis

 - d.
 Venereal Disease

 - e.
-Hemaglobin
+Hemoglobin

 - f.
 Vision deficiencies

-- g.
-Hearing deficiencies
+- Hearing deficiencies

 - 11. Throat cultures

 - 12. Medical withdrawals

-- 13. Part-time physicians
+- 13. Part time physicians

-Part-time physicians provide medical care one and onehalf hours per day on selected days.
+Part-time physicians provide medical care one and one half hours per day during spring and fall semesters.
 They diagnose, treat, prescribe medications, laboratory tests and X-rays as needed.
 The physicians' services are partially funded by student activity fees.

 All services are completely confidential!
-Symposiums and programs are planned throughout the school year and literature is made available to increase student awareness and knowledge of health problems and information.
+Seminars and programs are planned throughout the school year and literature is made available to increase student awareness and knowledge of health problems and information.

 Call the Health Service at extension 340 or 268 if you have any questions.
-Use the services - they're free - confidential - and for you!
+Use the services-they're free-confidential-and for you!